IndraNaik/Networking/Networking Foundations/Readme.md

 ## 1a.
 OSI Model

-Open Systems Interconnection Model is a 7-layer model which is a set of rules that explains how different computer systems communicate over a network.
+Open Systems Interconnection Model is a 7 layer collection of guidelines that describes how various computer systems interact with one another via a network.
-OSI Model provides a clean structure for data transmission and managing network issues.
-OSI Model has 7 layers as follows:
+The OSI Model offers a clear framework for handling network problems and data transfer.
+The seven layers of the OSI Model are as follows:

-1. **Physical Layer**: Transmission of raw data (bits) through cables, hardware, or wireless media. `Example: Ethernet cables, WiFi signals`
+1. **Physical Layer**:  Raw data (bits) are transmitted by wireless media, wires, or hardware. `Example: Ethernet cables and WiFi signals`
-2. **Data Link Layer**: Transfers frames between internet, Framing, MAC addressing, error detection. `Example: Switches, VLAN, ARP`
+2. **Data Link Layer**: Responsible for error detection, MAC addressing, framing, and frame transfers between the internet.
+ `Example: switches, VLANs, and ARP`
-3. **Network Layer**: Packet forwarding, IP addressing, and routing. `Example: Routers, Firewalls, ICMP`
+3. **Network Layer**:  Routing, IP addressing, and packet forwarding.
+`Example: Routers, Firewalls, ICMP`
-4. **Transport Layer**: Reliable data transfer (TCP) or faster transfer (UDP). `Example: TCP, UDP, Ports, netstat-tupln, telnet <ip> <port>`
+4. **Transport Layer**: Reliable data transfer (TCP) or faster transfer (UDP).
+`Example: TCP, UDP, Ports, netstat-tupln, telnet <ip> <port>`
-5. **Session Layer**: Manages sessions between apps (APIs).
-Session of communicating.
+5. **Session Layer**: Controls app (API) sessions. communication session.
-6. **Presentation Layer**: Data formatting, Encryption, Compression. `Example: SSL/TLS, Data Serialization (JSON, XML)`
+6. **Presentation Layer**: Compression, encryption, and data formatting.
+`Example: SSL/TLS, Data Serialization (JSON, XML)`
-7. **Application Layer**: Interface for user applications and services. `Example: HTTP, DNS, FTP, SMTP`
+7. **Application Layer**: User interface for services and applications.
+`Example: HTTP, DNS, FTP, SMTP`
-   - Test DNS with `dig` or `nslookup`
+   -  Use `dig` or `nslookup` to test DNS.
-   - Use `curl` or `wget` to test HTTP endpoints.
+   - The `curl` and `wget` commands are used to test HTTP endpoints.
 ---

 ## 1b.
 TCP/IP Model

-This is a fundamental framework for computer networking and operates at the Transport Layer of the OSI Model.
-TCP/IP are the core protocol components of the internet and define how data is transmitted over the network.
-This ensures reliable communication between devices before data exchange.
+This is a key computer networking framework that runs at the OSI Model's Transport Layer.
+TCP/IP are the main protocol components of the internet, defining how data is transported across the network.
+This ensures reliable communication between devices prior to data sharing.

 **Functionality**: It breaks data into packets, assigns sequence numbers.

 This model has 4 layers as follows:

-1. **Link Layer**: Transfers frames between internet, Framing, MAC addressing, error detection. `Example: Switches, VLAN, ARP`
+1. **Link Layer**: Responsible for error detection, MAC addressing, framing, and frame transfers between the internet.
+`Example: switches, VLANs, and ARP`
-2. **Internet Layer**: Packet forwarding, IP addressing, and routing. `Example: Routers, Firewalls, ICMP`
+2. **Internet Layer**: Routing, IP addressing, and packet forwarding.
+`Example: Routers, Firewalls, ICMP`
-3. **Transport Layer**: Reliable data transfer (TCP) or faster transfer (UDP). `Example: TCP, UDP, Ports, netstat-tupln, telnet <ip> <port>`
+3. **Transport Layer**:Reliable data transfer (TCP) or faster transfer (UDP).
+`Example: TCP, UDP, Ports, netstat-tupln, telnet <ip> <port>`
-4. **Application Layer**: Interface for user applications and services. `Example: HTTP, DNS, FTP, SMTP`
+4. **Application Layer**: User interface for services and applications.
+`Example: HTTP, DNS, FTP, SMTP`
-   - Test DNS with `dig` or `nslookup`
+   -  Use `dig` or `nslookup` to test DNS.
-   - Use `curl` or `wget` to test HTTP endpoints.
+   - The `curl` and `wget` commands are used to test HTTP endpoints.
 ---

 ## UDP

-User Datagram Protocol also operates at the transmission layer.
-This is a connectionless protocol that offers minimal services.
+The User Datagram Protocol also works at the transmission layer.
+This is a connectionless protocol that provides few services.

 ---